 We are not clinicians.
 We always make clear that we are mothers with lived experience here to support fellow mothers who are suffering and encourage them to seek professional help.
+We are peers.

 We focus the information we provide on evidence-based research.
 We do not promote treatments and concepts related to perinatal mood and anxiety disorders that are unproven.
 This is why the clinical community has placed its trust in us and recommends us to their patients.